bellmarc/vidly-memories-app/README.md

 ---

-## Who am I?

-- Nice to e-meet you.
-I'm Marc, a Software engineer
+## Technologies Used

-- Technologies include: React.js, Express, Node.js, mongoose, and MongoDB
+-  React.js, Express, Node.js, mongoose, and MongoDB

 ---

 ### MVP(Minimum Viable Product):

-- A registration/login feature complete with JWT(JSOn Web Token) authentication, brief graphic explanation of the service offered, a list of popular travel locations w/ filter for associated professionals who can capture hi-quality memories(videos) for users.
+- A registration/login feature complete with JWT(JSON Web Token) authentication, brief graphic explanation of the service offered, a list of popular travel locations w/ filter for associated professionals who can capture hi-quality memories(videos) for users.

 #### User stories